 - Anyone can collect the data

 Secondary data research can be performed by people that aren’t familiar with the different types of quantitative and qualitative research methods.
 Practically, anyone can collect secondary data.

 Here is the main difference with the primary method.
 Secondary data is not specific to the researcher’s need due to the fact that it was collected in the past for another reason.
 That is why the secondary data might be unreliable and unuseful and in many business and marketing cases.
 Secondary data sources can give you a huge amount of information, but quantity does not mean appropriateness.

 - Lack of control over data quality

-You have no control of the data quality at all.
-In comparison, with primary methods which are largely controlled by the marketer, secondary data might lack quality.
-It means the quality of secondary data should be examined in details since the source of the information may be questionable.
+You have no control over the data quality at all.
+In comparison, with primary methods that are largely controlled by the data-driven marketer, secondary data might lack quality.
+It means the quality of secondary data should be examined in detail since the source of the information may be questionable.
 As you relying on secondary data for your decision-making process, you must evaluate the reliability of the information by finding out how the information was collected and analyzed.

 As the secondary data is collected by someone else than you, typically the data is biased in favor of the person who gathered it.
 This might not cover your requirements as a researcher or marketer.

 Secondary data is collected in the past which means it might be out-of-date.
 This issue can be crucial in many different situations.

 Generally, secondary data is not collected specifically for your company.
 Instead, it is available to many companies and people either for free or for a little fee.
 So this is not exactly an “information advantage” for you and your competitors also have access to the data.